CUB: Benchmarking Context Utilisation Techniques for Language Models: Hyperparameter Search

 \subsection{Prompting}

-The tuned prompt found for each model and dataset can be found in \Cref{tab:tuned-prompts}.
+The name of the tuned prompt found for each model and dataset can be found in \Cref{tab:tuned-prompts}.
 Different sets of prompts were experimented with depending on dataset and model type.
-A set of 11 to 12 prompts were produced for each of CounterFact, NQ and DRUID for the three different model types (causal LM, instruction-tuned LMs and Command A), respectively.
+A set of 11 to 12 prompts were produced for each of CounterFact, NQ and DRUID for the three different model types (causal LM, instruction-tuned LMs and API-based models), respectively.
 Prompts with the same number are similar to each other across model types (e.g. Prompt \#2 for Qwen2.5 on DRUID is similar to Prompt \#2 for instruction-tuned Qwen2.5 on DRUID).
 Prompt sets across different datasets are dissimilar as they are adapted to align the instructions and few-shot examples to the given dataset.
-Prompt sets across different model types for the same dataset are dissimilar as small tweaks need to be applied for the instruction-tuned models that work less well in a purely causal language modelling setting, and for Command A that is a chat-based model.
-All prompts will be possible to view in the code repository of the paper.
+Prompt sets across different model types for the same dataset are dissimilar as small tweaks need to be applied for the instruction-tuned models that work less well in a purely causal language modelling setting, and for API-based models that are chat-oriented.
+All prompts are possible to view in the code repository of the paper.